Partial Hearing Loss in Infants

 Specialists who treat it: the pediatrician usually identifies the first concerns and the otolaryngologist studies hearing in depth.
 If you notice that your baby does not respond to sounds as you would expect, mentioning it at a visit opens the door to a timely evaluation.

-Specialties that treat partial hearing loss in infants
+Which specialist treats partial hearing loss in infants?

 Treatment by city